In-flight entertainment: In-flight games

 Video games are another emerging facet of in-flight entertainment.
 Some game systems are networked to allow interactive playing by multiple passengers.
 Later generations of IFE games began to shift focus from pure entertainment to learning.
 The best examples of this changing trend are the popular trivia game series and the Berlitz Word Traveler that allows passengers to learn a new language in their own language.
 Appearing as a mixture of lessons and mini games, passengers can learn the basics of a new language while being entertained.
 Many more learning applications continue to appear in the IFE market.

-Islamic prayers and directions to Mecca
+Religious content

-In several airlines from the Muslim world, the AVOD systems provide Qibla directions to allow Muslims to pray toward Mecca (e.g. Emirates, Turkish Airlines, Pakistan International Airlines, Etihad Airways, Malaysia Airlines, IranAir, Qatar Airways, Mahan Air, Royal Jordanian and Saudia); Saudia and Malaysia Airlines have built-in Qur'an e-books and Garuda Indonesia has a unique Qur'an channel.
-Saudia and Emirates also have built-in complete audio Qur'ans.
+In several airlines from the Muslim world, the AVOD systems provide Qibla directions to allow Muslims to pray facing Mecca, as is required.
+Such airlines include Emirates, Turkish Airlines, Pakistan International Airlines, Etihad Airways, Malaysia Airlines, IranAir, Qatar Airways, Mahan Air, Royal Jordanian and Saudia.
+Saudia and Malaysia Airlines have built-in Qur'ans, the Islamic holy book, in e-book form, and Garuda Indonesia has a dedicated Qur'an channel.
+Saudia and Emirates have audio Qur'ans.

-In-flight connectivity
+The AVOD systems on El Al aircraft feature an application that shows the current Zmanim (Jewish prayer times) throughout the flight, with a compass pointing in the direction of Jerusalem.

+Censorship

+Videos are often censored both to meet national laws and to avoid complaints from passengers.
+Removed content includes controversial religious and political topics, sexuality, violence, and aircraft crashes.

+Connectivity expansion

-In recent years, IFE has been expanded to include in-flight connectivity—services such as Internet browsing, text messaging, cell phone usage (where permitted), and emailing.
+IFE has been expanded to include in-flight connectivity—services such as Internet browsing, text messaging, cell phone usage (where permitted), and emailing.
 In fact, some in the airline industry have begun referring to the entire in-flight-entertainment category as "IFEC" (In-Flight Entertainment and Connectivity or In-Flight Entertainment and Communication).